- My account

-If this is not possible, your complaint will be logged formally and acknowledged in writing within two working days.
+If this is not possible, your complaint will be logged formally and acknowledged in writing within three working days.
 You'll be given a reference number and the name of your dedicated case manager, who will investigate your complaint.

 Your case manager will also call you to understand the facts and clarify any details.
 They will then provide a response (by post or email) within 10 working days including a deadline of completion if any further actions are to be taken.

 If you're not satisfied with the response, please let your case manager know the reasons why, and they will review your case again.

 What if I am not satisfied with the review?

 Please let your case manager know what remains unresolved, and your case will be referred for review to The Customer Experience Team.
 They will co-ordinate a full review of your complaint at stage two of our complaints process.
 This will be held with a Senior Manager or Director, or a Complaints Panel, depending on the nature of the complaint.

 You'll receive an acknowledgement of the review within three working days, and confirmation of the date you will receive a final response.